 To give you one example: Jenkins could be the best choice in many setups, whereas in others the CloudBees Jenkins Enterprise tool could be the better choice to make Jenkins "enterprise-ready" e.g. by providing additional features or implementing specific non-functional requirements for security, scaling and resilience, on cloud-native, Dockerized platfoms.
 CloudBees developed the DevOps Maturity Model to help you to find the best tool, delivers a huge set of DevOps entry points and those facets are discussed in DevOps Radio continuously.

 This closes my quick discussion of DevOps.
 There are more aspects, and many more details.
-In following contributions, I’d like to zoom in to different aspects of what makes up DevOps, and will discuss DevOps practices and DevOps enablement tools in more detail, also emphasizing tool integration in order to implement your holistic DevOps initiative.
+In following contributions, I'd like to zoom into different aspects of what makes up DevOps, and will discuss DevOps practices and DevOps enablement tools in more detail, also emphasizing tool integration in order to implement a holistic DevOps initiative.

 Michael Hüttermann, Agile ALM, Manning, 2011